 Kult Ov Azazel

 he unholy birth cries of Kult Ov Azazel were first heard in April of 1999, under the infernal name of simply Azazel.
 Hailing from South Florida, masterminds Xul (vocals) and Xaphan (guitar) decided to join forces, for their own grim vision.
 They would initially practice with session drummers but eventually summoned the talents of Von for drums to release the 6 track MCD Order Of The Fly later that same year, along with the 2 track promotional tape Forever Heaven Gone.
-Ritualistic live shows then commenced to promote their debut release, an album that gave a nod to the old-school Black Metal elders while musically beating the unsuspecting Black Metal underground scene into submission.
+Ritualistic live shows then commenced to promote their debut release, an album that gave a nod to the old-school black metal elders while musically beating the unsuspecting black metal underground scene into submission.

 Not long after the release of the Order of the Fly, Von left, and a new drummer was conjured under the name of Hellspawn.
 This new lineup continued to abuse audiences at various venues in South Florida until the time came to record more songs.
 Three new tracks, and a re-working of Forever Heaven Gone were recorded for a split CD with fellow US black metal band Krieg; the split CD would not reach the public for some time, however).
 But the Order Of The Fly MCD went out of print, much faster than anyone would have expected.
 The band concentrated on promoting their forthcoming split CD by releasing another two song promo tape, Of Evil And Hatred, consisting of Destruction to the Throne Of God (a demo track, now a KoA classic, from the split) and a cover of Mayhem's Chainsaw Gutsfuck, a track recorded in October of 1999 with Vetis on drums.